-At high-frequency, current flow in a circuit board is affected by the parasitic capacitance.
+At high-frequency, current flow in a circuit board is affected by parasitic capacitance.
 Since capacitors tend to become conductors when frequency increases.
 Note that when frequency increases, the capacitor will act as a resistor of very small value (approaches to a short circuit), resulting in excessive current flow.

 Parasitic capacitance can give you chills during high-frequency operation since a capacitor acts like a wire at an infinite frequency.
-This is the reason why it can accidentally connect the reference plane of any PCB to the chassis.
+This is why it can accidentally connect the reference plane of any PCB to the chassis.

 Parasitic capacitance effects could be crosstalk and noise, undesirable feedback from the output, and the formation of resonant circuits.
 So, it is essential to give attention to the overall PCB design, specifically to the layout.
 A good layout should take utmost care while placing a conductive body by the side of another conductive body.

 Parasitic elements include inductors formed by package leads, long traces, pad-to-ground, pad to power plane, and pad to trace capacitors, including interactions with vias, etc. Understand parasitic elements as parasites, a threat to your circuit performance.
 Unwanted and unavoidable but controllable at the same time.

 Let us take an example of a typical schematic of a non-inverting op-amp (figure a).
 Check figure b with parasitic elements:

 To learn more about schematic symbols and schematic diagrams, read our article What’s the Meaning of a Schematic Diagram?

 In high-speed circuits, a few tenths of a picofarad are enough to influence the circuit performance.
 For example, 1pF of parasitic capacitance at the inverting input can cause 2dB of peaking in the frequency domain.
 And if it is more than 1pF, it can cause instability and oscillations.